Charles Alexander (poet)

 Charles Alexander (born 1954) is an American poet, publisher, and book artist.
 He is the director and editor-in-chief of Chax Press.
 Alexander also served as the director of the Minnesota Center for the Book Arts from 1993 until 1995, and as book artist there through 1996.
-Alexander lives in Tucson, AZ with his wife the visual artist Cynthia Miller and his two daughters.
-In 2006 he received the Arizona Arts Award and in 2021 he received the Lord Nose Award for excellence in independent literary publishing.
+Alexander lives in Tucson, Arizona with his wife the visual artist Cynthia Miller and his two daughters.
+In 2006, he received the Arizona Arts Award and in 2021, he received the Lord Nose Award for excellence in independent literary publishing.

 Life and career

 Alexander learned bookmaking techniques studying with Walter Hamady at the University of Wisconsin Department of Fine Arts in Madison, Wisconsin during the late seventies and early eighties.

 Publications

 Alexander's books of poetry include Hopeful Buildings (Chax Press, 1990), arc of light | dark matter (Segue Books, 1992), Pushing Water: parts one through six (Standing Stones Press, Morris, MN, 1998), Pushing Water: part seven (Chax Press, Tucson), Four Ninety Eight to Seven (Meow Press, 1996), Etudes: D & D (Quarry Press, 1997), near or random acts (Singing Horse Press, 2004), and Certain Slants (Junction Press, 2007).
 He is also the editor of Talking the Boundless Book.
 Since 1997 he has been working on a long serial poem entitled Pushing Water which is still in process.